NerTzhuLz/PhoenixBot/README.md

     * Can trigger full squad
 * Remove (host) - Removes one nameless player from the squad
     * Cannot go below the number of people who have used "join" + the host - just to complement "Add"

-* If full squad is triggered, @ the people who have joined + host and close the squad

 * Guide
     * Link to a page somewhere that explains all the commands and has examples